haifengl/bigdata/README.md

 concept of Store.
 In HBase, a Store corresponds to a column family in a Region (see next section for details).
 A Store hosts a MemStore and a set of zero or more StoreFiles.
-The MemStore holds in-memory modifications to the Store [^15].
-When the MemStore reaches a certain size or the total size of all MemStores reaches the upper limit (both are configureable), the sorted key-value pairs (the key is a (row, column, version) tuple) in MemStore will flushed into a HDFS file called StoreFile in HFile format [^16].
+The MemStore holds in-memory modifications to the Store.[^13] When the MemStore reaches a certain size or the total size of all MemStores reaches the upper limit (both are configureable), the sorted key-value pairs (the key is a (row, column, version) tuple) in MemStore will flushed into a HDFS file called StoreFile in HFile format.[^14]

 HFile is based on SSTable file in the BigTable.
 An SSTable provides a persistent, ordered immutable map from keys to values, where both keys